lwu123/CourseProject/README.md

 ###### Motivation:

-The goal of this project is to use text mining methods to build a service that will help students, who are new to learning English, have an easier time learning part of speech.

-Link to the presentation:
-####

-The technologies used are:
+The goal of this project was to study a method of text mining known as NER(name entity recognition).
+NER is used to extract key information from unstructured texts which allows us to quickly process large datasets.
+For this project, I've decided to study the pre-trained spacy module in python and test its accuracy.

+For the purpose of this project, I will quickly deploy a local web app using the following technologies:

-spacy - pretrained data
+Spacy - pretrained module
 Flask
 HTML

 ## How does it work?
-Users can enter a word they'd like to look up as shown below:
+A user enters a word into the input as shown below:

 ![image](https://user-images.githubusercontent.com/89817271/145689627-16cb610f-1d97-496a-bd04-c4225aaa3fdc.png)

-After hitting the submit button, result will be posted with the part of speech correctly identified.
+After hitting the submit button, the result will be posted with the part of speech correctly identified.

 ![image](https://user-images.githubusercontent.com/89817271/145689838-2a77865a-97df-448d-bdba-4968697278d4.png)

-# TESTING PROCEDURES:
+# TESTING PROCEDURES (Deploy this yourself):
-To test this out the user must pip install all the neccessary spacy and flask modules using:
+To test this out, the user must pip install all the neccessary spacy and flask modules using:

 pip install Flask